($810) Cost to ship a car from Des Moines, IA to Fort Collins, CO

 Transport method

-When shipping your car from Des Moines to Fort Collins, you can choose between open, enclosed, or top-loaded transport.
-The right option depends on your budget and vehicle type.
+You have a few different options for shipping your car from Des Moines to Fort Collins, including open, enclosed, and top-loaded transport.
+The method you should choose depends on your specific needs.

 Vehicle size and type